mem-courses/discrete-mathmatics/homework/week1.typ

 	and not s
 	$

-	As the logical value of this sentence is true, so $s$ shoule be false.
-At the same time, the implication $not p -> s$ holds true, so the $not p$ is false, and $p$ is true.
+	As this proposition holds true, each part of this proposition should also be true.
+So we soon obtain that $s$ is false.
+And since the implication $not p -> s$ holds, $p$ should be true.

-	Notice that $not r or s$ holds true, so we can obtain $not r or s equiv not r or FF equiv not r equiv TT$.
-So we  can know that $r$ is false.
+	Next, notice that $not r or s equiv not r or FF equiv not r equiv TT$, so $r$ is false.
+And also, $q$ is false.
+After that, based on $p <-> q$ holding true, we can infer that $p$ shoule be false, which is a contradiction.
+So we can conclude that the system specifications are not consistent.

-	Following the same logic before, we can obtain that $q$ is false.
-And since $p$ has the same logic value as $q$, we can infer that $p$ is also true, which does not conflict with the value we obtained before.

-	Substitute the obtained values into the logical variables *respectively(分别地；各自地)*, and it can be concluded that the original proposition is true.
-So we can make the conclusion that the system specifications are consistent.
 ]

 Exercises 28–35 relate to inhabitants of an island on which there are three kinds of people: knights who always tell the truth, knaves who always lie, and spies (called normals by Smullyan [Sm78]) who can either lie or tell the truth.
 You encounter three people, A, B, and C. You know one of these people is a knight, one is a knave, and one is a spy.
 Each of the three people knows the type of person each of other two is.
 For each of these situations, if possible, determine whether there is a unique solution and determine who the knave, knight, and spy are.
 When there is no *unique(唯一的)* solution, list all possible solutions or state that there are no solutions.